foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array (RDA) is a plain text data format for encoding structured data as text strings, without depending on a predefined fixed schema.
+Recursive Delimited Array (RDA) is a plain-text data format for encoding structured data as text strings.
+RDA format employs a simple, delimiter-based encoding similar to CSV, and unlike XML and JSON, which use complex tag enclosures or require a predefined schema, RDA encoding is easy to implement and less prone to errors.

+Compared to CSV, text in RDA format utilises a header section to dynamically define a series of delimiter chars, which are used to encode a multidimensional array space for storing data.
+This is in contrast to CSV, which has a fixed, pre-defined delimiter and can only accommodate 2-dimensional data.

+## Examples

+## Using RDA To Store And Transport Data

+## Charian - The Reference Encoder/Parser API

+## Example Use Cases

-Comparing to XML and JSON schema-based encoding, the schema-less RDA provides a generic space (an expandable, multi-dimensional array) for _storing_ a data object's properties - which are accessible via indexes[^1].
-RDA can be seen as an enhanced CSV encoding that supports encoding multiple dimemsional arrays of data, with additional encoding merits compared to CSV.
+can be understood as an extension of the well-known CSV formatencoding by allowing dynamically defining multiple delimiters.
+The delimitor-based RDA encoding Superior to XML and JSON, the simple, schema-less RDA encoding provides a generic space (an expandable, multi-dimensional array) for _storing_ a data object's properties - which are accessible via indexes[^1].
+RDA can be seen as an enhanced CSV encoding that supports encoding multidimensional arrays of data, with additional encoding merits compared to CSV.

 Because of its “one-size-fits-all” approach, RDA encoding is easier to use, faster to parse and encode, and more space-efficient.
 As explained below, RDA enables loosely-coupled communication, which is especially useful in facilitating independently developed devices and programs' collaboration - where data models between these devices and programs are commonly incompatible and constantly changing.